anhtuank7c/learn-c/week_01.day_01.md

 It's known for its efficiency, control and flexibility.

-Despite being nearly 50 years old, C remains one of the most infuential and widely used programming language in the world.
+Despite being nearly 50 years old, C remains one of the most influential and widely used programming language in the world.

 **Key characteristics of C:**